dshanske/simple-location/readme.md

 * /weather which will return the weather for a latitude/longitude or station ID
 * /geocode which will return the address information for a latitude/longitude and optionally add the weather
 * /lookup which will return the current location for a user based on the location provider
+* /airport allows search for an airport by IATA code, ICAO code, or Municipality.
+Used for the airport location search
 * /map which will return static map data for the provided latitude and longitude

 ### What is Compass? ###